zaimeali/Course-Work-PHP-LARAVEL/README.md

 12) then run php artisan migrate:refresh --seed
 13) if want to run only specific seeder file/class
 14) php artisan migrate:refresh // for empty db with just tables
-14) php artisan db:seed --class=UsersTableSeeder  // it will seed the Users Table
+15) php artisan db:seed --class=UsersTableSeeder  // it will seed the Users Table
+16) after making interactive use php artisan db:seed only to run the seeder (on lecture 79)